Examples

 ---Condition: ANY projects WHERE priority > 8

-Action: SET urgent true, FOR tags APPEND "critical"
+Action: SET urgent true

 Output: